mrpeerat/CL-ReLKT/README.md

 ### Step3: Language Knowledge Transfer (Distillation)
 - Run [distillation.sh](3_use_finetune_distillation.sh)
 - In this step, we initilize the model's weight from Step2 and finetuning it with language knowledge transfer technique (Section2.2).
-- We use 3 terms minimization such as question(English)-question(Non-English), document-document, document-question(non-English)
+- We use 3 terms minimization such as question(English)-question(Non-English), document-document, document-question(non-English) as shown in the figure:
 <img width="505" alt="Screen Shot 2022-04-08 at 3 26 19 PM" src="https://user-images.githubusercontent.com/21156980/162396394-6414ee8c-a43c-47aa-aeb8-041189f7d2af.png">